amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 ![Software Architecture](../Architecture/AMOS_Flashbootloader_SW_Architecture.png)

 The main logic for the UDS communication is located in the UDS Layer of the Windows GUI framework on the one side and in the UDS Layer of the MCU.
 In general the communication can be handled via CAN, CAN FD or Ethernet.
-The details for the different technologies is not part of the documentation.
+The details for the different technologies are not part of the documentation.

 ## Protocol description for Flashbootloader